What Can You Do With a Film Degree? Top Careers and Industry Roles

 Traditionally, a film editor’s job begins when shooting ends and the movie enters the post-production phase.
 However, in some cases, a film editor may begin working with the raw footage even as the shooting continues.
 Sometimes, film editors may set up a temporary office close to the location so that they can begin working with the raw footage almost as soon as it’s created.

-Film Degree Options for the Entertainment Industry
+Film Degree Options for the Entertainment Industry at GCU

-Screenwriting Degrees
+Screenwriting Emphasis

-Digital Film Production Degrees
+Digital Film Production Emphasis

 The views and opinions expressed in this article are those of the author’s and do not necessarily reflect the official policy or position of Grand Canyon University.
 Any sources cited were accurate as of the publish date.